GoogleCloudDataproc/initialization-actions/gcs/CONFIGURATION.md

     The client credential file for GCS access in the OAuth 2.0 installed application flow (when `fs.gs.auth.service.account.enable` is `false`).

+#### Service account impersonation

+If the following property is set, the service account specified will be impersonated by generating a short-lived credential when accessing GCS.
+Configured authentication method authentications will be used to authenticate the request to generate this short-lived credential.

+*   `fs.gs.auth.impersonation.service.account` (not set by default)

 ### IO configuration

 *   `fs.gs.inputstream.buffer.size` (default: `0`)